bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 The cropped BIOS code regions were also provided, those file names start with "c".
 You can use these shorter files directly with the command [fpt.exe  -f CJ6Y.bin -A 0x580000 -L 0xA70000].
 Obviously, unzip the archives before writing them.

 Backup your BIOS chip contents before doing anything.
 The chip has some unique information that you will not find elsewhere.
-With a BIOS chip backup you will always have a chance to restore things back to where they were.
+With a BIOS chip backup you will have a chance to restore things back to a working state.
 Copy your flash chip backup to another storage for safekeeping before doing any serious flash chip updating, USB sticks can be unreliable.
 If you don't plan to backup, don't proceed!!!

 # What is covered: